Bonadelle Ranchos, California: Geography

 The community is in southern Madera County, 9 mi east of Madera, the county seat, and 22 mi north-northwest of downtown Fresno.
 It is bordered to the southeast by the Madera Ranchos CDP.
 The foothills of the Sierra Nevada begin about 7 mi to the northeast.

 According to the U.S. Census Bureau, the community has an area of 9.0 sqmi, all land.

+Demographics

+Bonadelle Ranchos first appeared as a census designated place in the 2020 U.S. census after the Bonadelle Ranchos-Madera Ranchos CDP was split into the Bonadelle Ranchos CDP and the Madera Ranchos CDP.